Rakshithkanduri/CsvGridExplorer/README.md

 A small, production-quality .NET WinForms application that:

-- upload a CSV file into a grid
+- Upload a CSV file into a grid
 - Shows the clicked cell value in a separate dialog
 - Logs all errors and key events to a text file on the user's Desktop